Mostafa1Jamal1/alx-higher_level_programming/0x12-javascript-warm_up/README.md

 The first argument is integer (argument can be cast as integer) used for computing the factorial Factorial of NaN is 1

+`11-second_biggest.js` -> a script that searches the second biggest integer in the list of arguments.

+You can assume all arguments can be converted to integer If no argument passed, print 0
+If the number of arguments is 1, print 0